Rohitha21032003/BubbleSort_Visualiser/README.md

-# BubbleSort_Visualiser
+## BubbleSort_Visualiser
-# This is a webpage that contains animation of bubble sort algorithm.
+* This is a webpage that contains animation of bubble sort algorithm.
+* Canvas is used to create the animation.